Table of Contents

 - 1. Authors are requested to submit their papers electronically by using online manuscript submission available at https://submit.jksgn.org.

 - 2. Corresponding author is responsible for submission and revision of the manuscripts.
 ID is required for processing and can be generated at the homepage.

-- 3. All authors should sign on the Copyright Release, Author Agreement and Disclosure of Conflict of Interest form to certify that the contents of the manuscript have not been published and are not being considered for publication elsewhere.
+- 3. All authors should sign on the Copyright Transfer Agreement and Conflict of Interest Disclosure Statement form to certify that the contents of the manuscript have not been published and are not being considered for publication elsewhere.
 If any research grant has been given by any private company or group, this information should be described on the form.
 All authors must sign their autograph by themselves.
 The form can be downloaded at the homepage of the Journal of the Korean Society of Geriatric Neurosurgery (https://www.jksgn.org), and should be submitted at the time of paper submitting.

 - 4. Regarding author information, the list of the authors in the manuscript should include only those who were directly involved in the process of the work.
 Authors can refer to the guideline by Harvard University in 1999 to find details on authorship (https://hms.harvard.edu/sites/default/files/assets/Sites/Ombuds/files/AUTHORSHIP%20GUIDELINES.pdf).

 - 5. Decision for the publication of the submitted manuscript will be made solely by the editorial board.